 Koyasan is a sleepy little town but full of charm.
 It is known for its hundreds of sacred temples and Japan’s biggest graveyard.
 It is one of the most spiritual towns in Japan.

 From Namba Station, take the Nankai Koya Line for Gokurakubashi Station (81 minutes, ¥1,680).
 From the station, take the Nankai Koyasan Cable car towards Koyasan (5 minutes, ¥500).

-Are you looking forward to all these sights in the Osaka itinerary?
+Are you looking forward to spending 48 hours in Osaka?

-There is so much to do in Osaka and it might be overwhelming as a first time visitor.
+There are so many things to do in Osaka and it might be overwhelming as a first time visitor.
 But I put together the most comprehensive and easy to follow 2 days Osaka itinerary so you can concentrate on having a good time rather than planning all the details.

-Let me know in the comment if you like the suggested places or if you have any questions.
+Let me know in the comment if you like the suggested places in this Osaka travel guide or if you have any questions.